top of page

 Above: Do you have an internal project champion?

-Roger Pujol is a business improvement consultant and founder of Champion Business Solutions, LLC.
+Roger Pujol is a business improvement consultant and the founder of Champion Business Solutions, LLC.
 He speaks and writes about encounters helping small to medium-sized businesses (SMBs) improve their business operations.

 © 2022 Champion Business Solutions, LLC